algosup/2023-2024-project-4-sportshield-team-6/documents/quality-assurance/test-cases.md

 - Status: Pending testing
 - Priority: Low
 - Assigned to: QA
+- Recovery steps: If CI/CD processes fail, troubleshoot and fix any issues in the pipeline configuration and retest.

+---

 - Test case ID: 24
 - Test case name: Test documentation accuracy and completeness